 - Find an affordable advertising platform that targets your market.

-Your content marketing strategy will include these examples of earned and paid media.
-However, it’s the media that you own — your owned content — that must be at the center of your marketing activity.
+Your content marketing strategy should include examples of earned and paid media.
+This said, it’s the media that you own — your owned content — that must be at the center of your marketing activity.

 Owned content includes your website, social media channels, blogs, webinars, brochures, and more.

 Why A Branded Content Hub?